ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Assert.md

 ## Assert

-Mbed-OS provides a set of macros which evaluates an expression and prints an error message if the expression evaluates to false.
-There are two types of macros, one for evaluating the expression during runtime and other can be used for compile-time evaluation.
-These macros are defined in mbed_assert.h.
+Mbed OS provides a set of macros that evaluates an expression and prints an error message if the expression evaluates to false.
+There are two types of macros, one for evaluating the expression during runtime and one for compile-time evaluation. `mbed_assert.h` defines these macros.

 ### Assert macros reference